Endurance athletes can lose up to 2,000 mg of sodium per hour when they exercise in the heat, but football players may lose much more than that.

 Sweat rates vary widely from individual to individual, and some endurance athletes' sweat can include up to two grams of sodium per hour.
 Given that the USDA recommends a consumption of just 2,300 mg of sodium for the entire day, this is quite a high rate of sodium loss, especially if the athlete plans to exercise for three hours or more.
 This can be quite common when training for a long-distance triathlon or ultramarathon.

-“We agree with other authors who have described the 3.1 g of sodium lost by one soccer player during 90 minutes of training as ‘high’; however, [some of the football players in our study] lost more than four times that amount per day,” the authors write.
+“We agree with other authors who have described the 3.1 g of sodium lost by one soccer player during 90 minutes of training as ‘high’; however, lost more than four times that amount per day,” the authors write.

 Another earlier study (also published in the Journal of Athletic Training) found the high end of football players’ sodium loss to be 10 grams per day, but even so, this is much more than what most people consume in their daily diet (average of 3.4 g).

 Takeaway: Football players who practice for several hours a day in the heat can lose extremely high levels of sodium -- nearly three times as much as what the average person consumes in their diet.